A User's Guide to Extracting Cosmological Information from Line-Intensity Maps: Introduction

 LIM provides a way to bridge the gap between the CMB and galaxy surveys, and probe the huge swaths of the observable Universe that remain uncharted~\cite{Karkare:2018sar,Kovetz_IM2020}.
 It measures the integrated emission from either atomic or molecular spectral lines originating from all the galaxies---individually detectable or not---as well as from the diffuse intergalactic medium along the line of sight, and generates three-dimensional maps of the targeted volume that in principle contain all the information that can be harvested from the incoming photons.

 LIM's experimental landscape is rapidly progressing.
-Probably the most studied line to date is the 21-cm spin-flip transition in neutral hydrogen, first detected by Ref.~\cite{Chang_21cmdetection}.
+Probably the most studied line to date is the 21-cm spin-flip transition in neutral hydrogen (see e.g.,~\cite{Villaescusa-Navarro_21cmingredients,Baugh_milleniumHI,Spinelli_21cm} for recent and detailed theoretical modelling), first detected in cross-correlation with the spatial distribution of galaxies (see Ref.~\cite{Chang_21cmdetection}).
 A comprehensive suite of experiments is on its way to map this line across the history of the observable Universe, with several experiments targeting the epochs of cosmic dawn and reionization~\citep{Haarlem_lofar,Tingay_MWA,hera,Koopmans_SKAlow} and others focusing on lower redshifts~\citep{Masui_GBT,CHIME_pathfinder,HIRAX,Santos_Meerkat,redbook,Battye_bingo}.
 Meanwhile, growing attention has been given to other lines.
-Some examples include: carbon monoxide (CO) rotational lines~\citep{Lidz2011,Pullen2013,Breysse2014,Li_CO_16,Padmanhaban_CO}, [CII]~\citep{Silva_CII,Pullen_CII,Padmanabhan_CII}, H$\alpha$ and H$\beta$~\citep{Gong_lines,Silva_Halpha}, oxygen lines~\citep{Gong_lines} and Lyman-$\alpha$~\citep{Pullen2014,Silva_Lyalpha}.
+Some examples include: carbon monoxide (CO) rotational lines~\citep{Lidz2011,Pullen2013,Breysse2014,Li_CO_16,Padmanhaban_CO}, [CII]~\citep{Silva_CII,Pullen_CII,Padmanabhan2018_CII}, H$\alpha$ and H$\beta$~\citep{Gong_lines,Silva_Halpha}, oxygen lines~\citep{Gong_lines} and Lyman-$\alpha$~\citep{Pullen2014,Silva_Lyalpha}.
 A few of these have already been (at least tentatively) detected at intermediate redshifts~\citep{Keating_COPSS,Keating_COPSSII,Pullen_CII,Yang2019,Croft_Lyalphadetection}.
 A significant effort is now being invested in LIM experiments targeting these lines, with some instruments already observing and others to come online soon~\cite{Cleary_COMAP,TIME,Hetdex,spherex,Concerto,CCAT-prime,Starfire,aim-co,Cooray_CDIM,OST_origins}.

 LIM holds unique promise for the study of both cosmology and astrophysics~\citep{Kovetz_IMstatus,Kovetz_IM2020}.
 Since the line emission originates from halos, the intensity of the spectral lines acts as a biased tracer of the underlying density distribution (sourced by the cosmological primordial fluctuations), with the bias depending on the specific line.
-Meanwhile, the signal is intimately related to various astrophysical processes that take place during reionization and galaxy evolution~\citep{Breysse2016,Serra2016,Breysse2017,Wolz2017,Lidz2018,Padmanabhan2018,Breysse2019}.
+Meanwhile, the signal is intimately related to various astrophysical processes that take place during reionization and galaxy evolution~\citep{Breysse2016,Serra2016,Breysse2017,Wolz2017,Lidz2018,Padmanabhan2018_CII,Breysse2019}.
 A primary challenge is therefore to disentangle between the astrophysical and cosmological information contained in the maps.